Ben Franklin is a mischievous, curious

 founds America's first circulating library, greatly improves the postal

-service, and continues to solve problems with his numerous inventions,
+service, and continues to solve problems with his numerous inventions, including

-glass armonica, the first musical instrument invented by an American.
+armonica, the first musical instrument invented by an American.

 As he matures, the call for America's freedom beckons him, and

 he becomes pivotal in drafting both the Declaration of Independence and

 Ben's fascinating story will ignite the natural curiosity of

 all students and challenge them to ask, "Why?"
 "What if?"

 and "What can I do to make a

 *ELA Common Core

 SPECIFIC COMMON CORE TIE-INS ARE